certik/theoretical-physics/src/math/other.rst

         =\partial_\mu \delta\phi

+As such, the $F$ in :eq:`functional_deriv` can be either a functional or any expression that contains the function $f$.
 This notation allows us a very convenient computation, as shown in the following examples.

 First, when computing a variation of some integral, we can interchange $\delta$ and $\int$:

 .. math::